gheorghina/gheorghina.github.io/_posts/2022-02-07-notes-on-youtube-architecture-from-2012.markdown

 ---
 layout: post
 title:  "Notes on Youtube Architecture from 2012"
 date:   2019-08-16 00:18:23 +0700
-categories: [youtube, python, scalability, architecture, til, jitter, ]
+categories: [youtube, python, scalability, architecture, til, jitter]
 ---

 ### Youtube was built on Python and MySQL and managed to support in 2012 up to 4 billion views / day